 Great.
 More angels.

-Brandon shook his head and sped to the hallway.
+Brandon just shook his head and sped to the hallway.
 CJ was down the hall visiting with a few of his campers.
-They look normal enough.
-Why can’t I get normal campers?
+They looked normal enough.
+Why couldn’t he get normal campers?

 “Yes?”
 Brandon spun around.
 A young, frail boy looked up at him with the biggest eyes he’d ever seen.
-They were deep eyes, sunken into his pale face, but they were glazed over with a deep concentration or focus, like they were looking right through him.
+They were deep eyes, sunken into his pale face, but they were glazed over with a deep concentration, like they were looking right through him.

 “You’re my counselor.
 I’m Austin,” the boy stated plainly.

 “I’ve already moved my things in, and my parents have left.
 They’ve given you this note to help you with my condition.
 It basically says that my psychiatrist doesn’t believe that I can tell the future…yet.
 Can I sit on my bed until I’m needed?”